This post may contain affiliate links. Please read our disclosure policy.

 - Add on the pumpkin pie cheesecake topping.

-There’s no need to bake it now.
-Just set it in the fridge and let it set so the mixture holds well together.
-And then carefully remove the springpan and transfer the pumpkin cheesecake to a serving dish.
+And that’s it!
+Just set it in the fridge and let it set, so the mixture holds well together.
+And then, carefully remove the springform pan and transfer the pumpkin cheesecake to a serving dish.

 Tips for making the best no-bake pumpkin cheesecake

 - Use a flat-based, round measuring scoop to help compact the sides and base of the crust.
 This will also help reduce the crumbs in the corner.

-- Don’t use whipped cream cheese.
-It’s best to use brick cream cheese rather because whipped cream cheese as it will not hold its shape when cut.
-You can however soften the cream cheese before whipping to reduce the possibility of clumps and lumps in the final product.
+- Don’t use pre-whipped cream cheese.
+It’s best to use brick cream cheese rather than whipped cream cheese, as it will not hold its shape when cut.
+You can, however, soften the cream cheese before whipping it to reduce the possibility of clumps and lumps in the final product.

 - Add gelatin for a more firm structure.
-Unfortunately without gelatin or a very large amount of powdered sugar, no-bake cheesecake is not going to be stable out of the fridge for long.
-In a no-bake cheesecake you have to rely on the fats and sugars – which are very sensitive to temperature changes.
-If you’d like to add gelatin, you’ll need 1 envelope (.25 oz each) unflavored gelatin added in step 4 with the pumpkin puree.
+Unfortunately, without gelatin or a very large amount of powdered sugar, no-bake cheesecake is not going to be stable out of the fridge for long.
+In a no-bake cheesecake, you have to rely on the fats and sugars – which are very sensitive to temperature changes.
+If you’d like to add gelatin, you’ll need 1 envelope (.25 oz each) of unflavored gelatin added in step 4 with the pumpkin puree.

-- Remove cheesecake from the springform pan gently.
-Go very slowly when removing the outside and rotate gently to keep the crust from crumbling.
-Remember, the cheesecake is not baked so it’s more fragile.
+- Remove the cheesecake from the springform pan gently.
+Go very slowly when removing the outside, and rotate gently to keep the crust from crumbling.
+Remember, the cheesecake is not baked, so it’s more fragile.